China Global Business Entities Guide China Limited Liability Company - 有限责任公司 (LLC)

 Is there a requirement to have non-executive directors?
 How are they appointed, dismissed and replaced?
 Do non-executive directors serve on a separate body (two-tier structure) or can a one-tier board (with executive and non-executives) be appointed, or is some alternate structure used?

-There are no legal concepts of non-executive directors and two-tier structure in Chinese law.
-If the non-executive directors refer to the independent directors, which is mandatory in a limited company by shares rather than an LLC.
-It is not a common practice to have independent director in an LLC.
+There are no legal concepts of non-executive directors and a two-tier structure in Chinese law.
+If the concept of non-executive directors refers independent directors, it is not a common practice to have independent directors in an LLC.
+But independent directors are required in a company limited by shares.

 What is the title of the body of owners / shareholders / members, and what are the main tasks / responsibilities / powers of that body?